 - Enhanced Due Diligence (EDD): Financial institutions must implement an EDD program for customers who pose a higher risk of money laundering or terrorist financing.
 This includes conducting more in-depth due diligence and monitoring transactions.

 The Patriot Act's Affects on Banking

-Under the Patriot Act, banks are obliged to change the way control, savings and loan accounts are handled.
-The law has obligations to prevent money laundering that affects anyone who sign up or owns a Bank account.
-The main reason for the law to have anti-money laundering obligations is the terrorist financing activities that occur on September 11, 2001.
+Under the Patriot Act, banks are obliged to change the way control, savings, and loan accounts are handled.
+The law has obligations to prevent money laundering that affects anyone who signs up or owns a bank account.
+The main reason for the law to have anti-money laundering obligations is the terrorist financing activities that occurred on September 11, 2001.
 These activities include Terrorists were easily able to open a bank account within the US and get credit cards with fake identification numbers.

 The US Patriot Act has impacted financial institutions at home and abroad in various ways.
 The parts where the US patriot Act affects financial institutions are briefly as follows:

-Under section 312 of the law, individuals outside the US, foreign entities, and all USA banking institutions must perform customer due diligence and enhanced due diligence.
+- Under section 312 of the law, individuals outside the US, foreign entities, and all USA banks must perform customer due diligence and enhanced due diligence.

 According to section 352 of the Patriot Act, financial institutions must establish specific anti-money laundering programs.
 These programs include: